Material Selection Guides for 3D Printing in Medical

 Video demonstrating how SLS 3D printing works.
 Credit: Protolabs on Youtube

-Selective Laser Sintering (SLS) uses a high-power laser to sinter small particles of polymer powder, fusing them to build a solid structure.
-The materials used in SLS are thermoplastic polymers that come in a granular form.
+Selective Laser Sintering (SLS) uses a high-power laser to sinter small particles of polymer powders or even metal powders, fusing them to build a solid structure.
+The polymeric materials used in SLS are thermoplastic polymers that come in powder form.

 SLS is a great solution for the rapid prototyping of functional polymers because it offers a very high degree of design freedom and high accuracy.
-Unlike FDM or SLA 3D printing techniques, SLS produces parts with consistent mechanical properties, meaning the produced parts are very close to end-use quality without the need of post-processing.
+Unlike FDM or SLA 3D printing techniques, SLS produces parts with consistent mechanical properties, meaning the produced parts are very close to end-use quality.
+However, the surface of SLS printed parts are not smooth and serious polishing would be necessary.
 Although there are many advantages of using SLS, there are also some disadvantages like material recycling is impossible, products are relatively brittle, and the variety of raw material is limited.

 Metal 3D printing